DataWaveProject/FTorch_coupling_examples/FNO-1D/README.md

 ## Description

 A Python file `fno1d.py` is provided that defines a typical FNO 'net' which is trained on a sampled sine wave.
-The task is to predict the
+The task is to predict the sin wave `sin(2πx)` given an input of some dummy values and a grid of x-positions on `[0, 1]`.

-It is then

-trained using `fno1d_train.py` that takes an input vector of length 5 and applies a single `Linear` layer to multiply it by 2.

 A modified version of the `pt2ts.py` tool saves this simple net to TorchScript.

 A series of files `fno1d_infer_<LANG>` then bind from other languages to run the TorchScript model in inference mode.

 ## Dependencies